Alkanoor/DijkstraContest/README.md

 Dependancies : Please install *libsfml-dev* or execute *sudo make configure* __before__ executing make

 The goal of this repository is to have a *nice* and *fast* path-finder algo which would allow our robot to pown ennemies.
-In order to get that, this is a little contest, and everyone can participate.
+In order to get that, this is a little contest, anyone can participate.

 This repository is composed of 2 parts :